cocolabs/pz-modding-guide/README.md

 ## Credits

-- [The Indie Stone](https://projectzomboid.com/blog/about-us/) for creating and continually working on Project Zomboid making it the best zombie survival game.
+- [The Indie Stone](https://projectzomboid.com/blog/about-us/) for creating Project Zomboid and making it the best zombie survival game.
 - [FWolfe](https://github.com/FWolfe) for writing [Project Zomboid Modding Guide](https://github.com/FWolfe/Zomboid-Modding-Guide) and inspiring me to write this guide.
 - Project Zomboid modding community for helping me learn more about the game.